elunna/nerfhack-changelog/README.md

   * dipping an eroded item in non-diluted restore ability repairs the erosion (xNetHack)

 #### Gem Alchemy
-* Ported from UnNetHack, originally from SLASH'EM.
+* Ported from UnNetHack, originally from SLASH'EM
-* Allows you to dip a gem into a potion of acid, to alchemize a potion with a specific appearance.
+* Allows you to dip a gem into a potion of acid, to alchemize a potion with a specific appearance
-* Gem alchemy recipes can be viewed in the object lookup entry for "potion of acid", or even just "acid".
+* Gem alchemy recipes can be viewed in the object lookup entry for "potion of acid", or even just "acid"
-* Other potions and gems should display their respective recipes.
+* Other potions and gems should display their respective recipes
-* Gems auto-id after successful gem alchemy.
+* Gems auto-id after successful gem alchemy
-* Gem alchemy results are usually diluted; achieving pure results improves slightly with high Luck.
+* Gem alchemy results are usually diluted; achieving pure results improves slightly with high Luck

 ### Scrolls
 * Decreased the probability of scrolls of identify, and increased the probability of scrolls of knowledge